1757 - French invasion of Hanover – French advance in Westphalia

-- Cumberland detached Lieutenant-General Zastrow with 12,000 to seize the important pass of Scharfoldendorf.
-However, when Zastrow realised that the French were already occupying the pass, he resolved to force march to rejoin Cumberland's army at Latferde on the Weser.
+- Cumberland detached Lieutenant-General Zastrow with 12,000 men to seize the important pass of Scharfoldendorf.
+However, when Zastrow realised that the French were already occupying the pass, he resolved to make a force march to rejoin Cumberland's army at Latferde on the Weser.

 On July 20

 - The French Army, leaving its camp at Holtzminden, marched to Scharfoldendorf.
 It covered its advance with a detachment of 88 grenadier coys and all its dragoons under the Duc d’Orléans.
 The Allies, who still had a few troops in the defiles of Wickensen, Eschershausen and Halle, retired and the French Army encamped at Scharfoldendorf.
 When the first line of the main army reached Scharfoldendorf, the Duc d'Orléans marched on Wegensen.

 - The detachments of the Duc de Randan and the Lieutenant-General Perreuse effected a junction and took position on the road to Hanover.

 - Hardenberg and Freytag retired from their outposts and rejoined the main Allied army.

 - Major-General von Dachenhausen with 2 dragoon rgts marched to Alfeld where he effected a junction with Major von Stockhausen's Corps returning from Einbeck.

 On July 21